Lemon Raisin Filled Cookies

 - 3 tablespoons lemon juice

-- 1 to 2 teaspoons finely grated lemon peel
+- 1 to 2 teaspoons finely grated lemon zest

 - In a bowl, cream shortening and brown sugar.
 Add eggs, one at a time, beating well after each addition.
 Combine flour, baking soda and salt; add to creamed mixture and mix well.
 Cover and chill overnight.